-The following management's discussion and analysis (the "MD&A") was prepared as at 24 November 2022 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three and nine months ended 30 September 2022.
-This MD&A should be read in conjunction with the unaudited interim financial statements for the three and nine months ended 30 September 2022 and 2021 and the audited consolidated financial statements and MD&A for the years ended 31 December 2021 and 2020.
+The following management's discussion and analysis (the "MD&A") was prepared as at 27 April 2023 and is management's assessment of Falcon Oil & Gas Ltd.'s ("Falcon") financial and operating results and provides a summary of the financial information of the Company (as hereinafter defined) for the three months and year ended 31 December 2022.
+This MD&A should be read in conjunction with the audited consolidated financial statements for the years ended 31 December 2022 and 2021.